Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Somatic Studies

 DPS 762, 2 units

 Archetypal psychology, as envisioned by James Hillman, moves beyond clinical inquiry and locates its identity within the western imagination, finding affiliation with the arts, culture, and history of ideas.
 Its central aim is the appreciation and development of soul through the cultivation of the life of the imaginal.
-We investigate the history and central ideas of this rich psychological perspective, focusing on concepts such as archetype, image, seeing-through, and the soul of the world, anima mundi.
+We investigate the history of this rich psychological perspective, focusing on ideas such as archetype, image, seeing-through, and the soul of the world, anima mundi, and explore how these ideas find a natural home when applied in somatic practice.

-Courses in this domain focus on training in particular therapeutic and healing practices and on extensions of theory and knowledge that derive from connecting depth psychology with somatic psychology.
-Students will prepare and present material and casework drawn from their fieldwork or from their own healing practices.
+This domain focuses on extensions of theory and knowledge that derive from connecting depth psychology with somatic studies.
+Course material concentrates on training in specific modalities that represent the intersection of depth psychology with somatic perspectives.
+Students will prepare and present material and casework drawn from their fieldwork or from their own somatic depth practices.

 DPS 770, 2 units